 Common Name: Siberian Iris

-Iris sibirica is a Perennial up to 0.60 metres tall.
+Iris sibirica is a perennial plant that can grow up to 0.60 metres tall.

 It has edible, medicinal and miscellaneous uses.